5 minute credit control tasks: Searching for a quick win

 If you feel like you’re investing too much resource into chasing overdue invoices and your performance isn’t as effective as it could be, you may benefit from outsourcing the collection of individual invoices to a debt collection agency.
 Getting a quick quote online will take a few minutes and quickly reveal how much it would cost if the invoice is successfully recovered.
 And, with the added weight a third party brings, the chances are you will get paid sooner.

 8. Send a Letter Before Action

-If your collection efforts are being ignored further action may be needed to encourage your customer to pay.
+If your collection efforts are being ignored, further action may be needed to encourage your customer to pay.
 A Letter Before Action informs your customer of your intention to commence legal proceedings against them should they not pay within the next seven days.
-This process could damage your relationship so consider all your options carefully.
+This process could affect your relationship with that customer, however, so consider all your options carefully.